Up one level Neidrauer Adventures Photo Album and Blog » Building a Live Steam Locomotive - the Mikado Project

 Section 6 - Pilot and Pilot Deck

-Nearly Complete!
 The Pilot (front of engine) and Front Truck.
-Sheetmetal work for the pilot deck and ladder await.
+Sheetmetal work on the pilot deck and ladder fabrication.

 Section 7 - Trailing Truck